-Anchor links (or jump links) will take you to a specific section on the page you’re on, or a specific section on a different page.
+Anchor links (or jump links), when clicked on, will take you to a specific particular current page or a specific section on a different page.

-Using anchor links in your blog posts is not only going to be great for user experience, but also great for SEO.
-More on that in a bit.
+Using anchor links in your blog posts will be great for user experience and SEO.

-Look at this blog post, for example, the table of the content above is sets of anchor links.
-Each link will take you to a different part of this article without you scrolling into it.
+In this post, for example, the table of the content above is a set of anchor links.
+Each link is assigned to a specific article section that can be easily accessed when clicking.

 When To Use Anchor Links

-Anchor links in WordPress are extremely useful when you have pages or blog posts with a lot of content.
+Anchor links in WordPress are handy when you have pages or blog posts with a lot of content.

 After writing a blog post, you may want to divide the content into sections and create anchor links.
 Each of the links in that table of content will navigate the user to the relevant section of the post.

 Again, I refer you to the table of content of this specific blog post.
-Scroll to the top of this post and you’ll see the table of content under the first paragraph.
-Each of the links there is an anchor link.
-If you’ll click on one of the links there, it will take you to that section of the blog post.
+Scroll to the top of this post, and you’ll see the table of content under the first paragraph.
+In each of the links, there is an anchor link.
+If you click on one of the links, it will take you to that blog post section.

 Why Use Anchor Links